zackz/JumplistZ/README.md

 * [Download](https://github.com/zackz/JumplistZ/downloads) and run JumplistZ.
 A sample jumplist will be generated.
-* Pin JumplistZ in taskbar.
+* Pin JumplistZ to the taskbar.
 You'll see jumplist same as screenshot above.
 * Click "Edit configuration" to customize jumplist.

 Customize jumplist